blacklanternsecurity/pyGPOAbuse/README.md

 This tool allows you to abuse Group Policy Objects (GPOs) in Active Directory environments.
 It provides the following capabilities:

 1. Add user rights to an account in a GPO
+2. Add a user to the local administrators group in a GPO
-2. Add scheduled tasks to a GPO
+3. Add scheduled tasks to a GPO
-3. Backup a GPO before modification
+4. Backup a GPO before modification
-4. Restore a GPO after modification
+5. Restore a GPO after modification

 ## Features

 - **Add user rights**: Assign specific rights to a user account through GPO
+- **Add local administrator**: Add a user to the local administrators group on all affected machines
 - **Add scheduled tasks**: Create tasks in GPOs that will be executed on targeted computers/users
 - **Backup/Restore GPOs**: Safely backup a GPO's state before modification and restore it later